raisilhamn/30-days-of-ML/Day1.md

 - The data used to **fit** the model is called the **training data**.
 - After the model has been fit, you can apply it to new data to **predict**.
 ![example](http://i.imgur.com/R3ywQsR.png)
-- The point at the bottom where we make a prediction is called a leaf.
+- The point at the bottom where we make a prediction is called a **leaf**.

 ## Basic Data Exploration